Bhu786/Stack-Related_Question-DSA--Stacl_All_question/README.md

 # Implement Stack using Queues (STACK BNAO QUESUE SE)

 ### STEPS:
-Follow the below steps to implement the push(s, x) operation:  < br / > Enqueue x to q2.  < br / >
+Follow the below steps to implement the push(s, x) operation:
+Enqueue x to q2.
-One by one dequeue everything from q1 and enqueue to q2.  < br / >
+One by one dequeue everything from q1 and enqueue to q2.
-Swap the queues of q1 and q2. < br / >
+Swap the queues of q1 and q2.

 ```C++
 /* Program to implement a stack using